-There were only two seasons of THE ELEVENTH HOUR.
-Both featured Jack Ging as Dr. Paul Graham, a passionate and caring young psychologist working under the aegis of elder psychiatrists ...
+There were only 2 seasons of The Eleventh Hour.
+Both featured Jack Ging as Dr. Paul Graham, a passionate and caring young psychologist, working under the ægis of elder psychiatrists - first...

 See full summary »